coderefinery/testing/_episodes/05-gh-actions.md

 ## Where to go from here

-- This example was using Python but you can achieve the same automation for Fortran or C or C++
+- This example was using Python but you can achieve the same automation for R or Fortran or C/C++ or other languages
 - GitHub Actions has a [Marketpace](https://github.com/marketplace?type=actions) which offer wide range of automatic workflows
 - On [Travis](https://travis-ci.org) is an alternative service which offer much of the same
 - On GitLab use [GitLab CI](https://about.gitlab.com/product/continuous-integration/)